kenakamu/serverless-workshop/Challenge-2-Cosmos-DB-and-Azure-Functions/readme.md

 - **GetProduct**

+  - This will be an update to the function that was created in [Challenge 1](..//Challenge-1-Azure-Function-Basics/readme.md).
   - **Verb**: GET
   - **QueryString or route parameter**: `productId`
   - **Requirements**

-    - Get the product from your database and return the entire JSON payload for the product identified by the id, for example:
+    - Get the product from your database and return the entire JSON payload, for example:

         ```JSON
         {
-          "id": "79c2779e-dd2e-43e8-803d-ecbebed8972c",
           "productId": "75542e38-563f-436f-adeb-f426f1dabb5c",
           "productName": "Starfruit Explosion",
           "productDescription": "This starfruit ice cream is out of this world!",